 Mission

-To drive the international development and acceptance of standardized biofilm test methods in health care, the built environment and industrial systems.
+To drive the international development, harmonization and implementation of biofilm test methods and standards in health care, the built environment, and industrial systems.

 Goal

-Enable for informed and consistent decision making on the international regulation of anti-biofilm products.
+Enable for informed and consistent global decision making on the regulation of anti-biofilm products.

 Aims

-• Educate regulatory decision makers on the importance of using biofilm methods for biofilm specific label claims.
+• Collaborate with regulatory decision makers to define the importance of using biofilm methods for biofilm specific label claims

-• Promote to public officials the need to set global biofilm standards through a consortium of established and recognized regional expert organizations
+• Promote the need for harmonized global biofilm standards to public officials through a consortium of established and recognized regional expert organizations

-• Standardize and validate biofilm test methods that are referenced in regulatory guidance documents.
+• Support the standardization and validation of biofilm test methods that are referenced in regulatory guidance documents

-• Promote the use of statistically validated biofilm methods when regulating products with a “kills” or “prevents” biofilm label claim.
+• Promote the use of statistically validated biofilm methods in regulating products with biofilm label claims relevant to various industry and consumer segments

-• Leverage the global nature of the consortium to adapt testing methods across geographies
+• Leverage the global nature of the consortium to harmonize testing methods across geographies

-• Engage industry, research institutions, and academic stakeholders in the method development process.
+• Engage industry, research institutions, and academic stakeholders in the method development process in coordination with the various regulatory agencies

 Documents